adnelson/commit-sum/README.md

 2. Paste it into your git hooks folder (i.e. `.git/hooks` or whereever you've configured them)
 3. Run `chmod +x path/to-prepare-commit-msg`

-Now whenever you `git commit`, your changes will be summarized by `what-commit` for you automatically.
+Now whenever you `git commit`, your changes will be summarized by `commit-sum` for you automatically.